WHAT THE HECK IS THIS??????

 Generation 3 (Pokémon Ruby, Sapphire, Emerald, Omega Ruby, Alpha Sapphire):

-Generation 6 (Pokémon X, Y): For the longest while, I was really disgusted with the Generation 6 soundtrack.
-However, the more I’ve listened to it, I think it’s really starting to grow on me.
+Generation 6 (Pokémon X, Y): While a great soundtrack in its own right, the Generation 6 soundtrack left me pretty underwhelmed when compared to the others in the series.
 I think a fundamental problem with this soundtrack is who composed for it.
 The main guy on the job for this soundtrack was Shota Kageyama.
 I have a love/hate relationship with his compositions.
 His work in Generation 5 was truly great, and I definitely wouldn’t trade his compositions out for another composer’s.
 The arrangements he did for the Generation 2 remakes were phenomenal, and they really brought out the best of the original GameBoy compositions.
 However, ever since Generation 6, I feel like everything he’s contributed to has become weaker because of his compositions/arrangements.
 As I look through the composers for each song in this generation’s soundtrack, the one constant I notice is that the compositions by Kageyama are the weakest of the bunch, and there are quite a lot of them.
 To compound this issue, Go Ichinose was entirely absent from these games.
 That really hurts the overall quality, because Ichinose has provided a strong musical backbone for every generation since he started with working on the Generation 2 soundtrack.
 This is also where Minako Adachi started to compose more often.
 To be honest, I don’t think very highly of her composing abilities (at least compared to Ichinose and Sato), but in spite of that, I think some of her best work is here in Generation 6 (Gate, Cyllage City).
 Hitomi Sato is surprisingly hit-or-miss in this soundtrack.
 Some tracks are absolutely blissful, as you’d expect (Coumarine City, Geosenge Town), but others feel uncharacteristically weak (Shalour City, Pokémon Village).
 That’s the theme I notice with Generation 6’s music: there are a lot of mediocre or above average-sounding tracks (Camphrier Town, Kiloude City, Lumiose City, Laverre City, Route 4), but there are a handful of diamonds in the rough that really feel like some of the series’ best songs (Kalos Power Plant, Coumarine City, Cyllage City).

 One of the truly disappointing aspects of the Generation 6 soundtrack is the battle music.
 Usually I don’t care much for the battle themes as much as I do the town or route themes, but the difference in quality from the previous generations is quite jarring.
 Masuda has supposedly still composed these battle themes, but I think the difference here is that Kageyama arranged all of them.
 Up until this point, it was all Masuda or Ichinose who arranged them.
 I dislike all of these songs so much that my favorite of the bunch is the Team Flare Battle Theme, which was actually composed and arranged by Adachi!